-Orbit: Geostationary orbit at an altitude of ~35,786 km, the nominal longitude of MTG-I-1 is 0º.
+MTG-I1 is located in geostationary orbit at an altitude of approximately 35,786 km, with the nominal longitude at MTG-I-1 is 0º.

 The payload for MTG-S series is comprised of two instruments: the IRS (Infrared Sounder), and UVN (Ultraviolet Visible Near-infrared) Sounder.
 The UVN sounder will be provided by ESA as part of the Copernicus program and is referred to as the “Sentinel-4 GEO component mission”.Hence, a separate file, Sentinel-4, is provided on the eoPortal which describes only the UVN Sounder.

 FCI (Flexible Combined Imager)